skkodz/Network-Management/README.md

 test-down 192.168.0.1 && test-up 192.168.0.1
 ```
 You should hear two bells to confirm the device has gone down and two more when it comes back up again.
 Useful to run in a shell that you do not need to visually monitor, but still know once the device has rebooted.

+## uploaad-check.sh
+A basic script that checks the local log file to see if any data has been written to the SFTP server.
+It is designed to be launched from cron and run every ten minutes, but can be varied to sure requirements.
+Running via cron means that an email message will be generated with the output, rather than printing onto the terminal.
+It may be possible to modify the script to suit your preferred messaging tool.